JPeer264/brunt/README.md

 #### manage:sass

-This will manage the `SASS` files and put the development ready code into the directory `tmp`
+This will manage the `SASS` files and put the development ready code into the directory `dev`

 ```sh
 grunt manage:sass